RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/Introduction.md

            1. Mention of a vendor in this guide is not a recommendation or endorsement of that vendor.
               1. The choice of vendors was determined by different contributors who had an interest in that vendor.
       2. This guide is a living document i.e. it will change and grow over time - with your input.
+      3. You are responsible for the prioritization and remediation of vulnerabilities in your environment and the associated business and runtime context which is beyond the [scope](./Scope.md) of this guide.